magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### User Experience Enhancements

-To enhance user experience in managing profiles, consider these strategies:
+To enhance the user experience when managing profiles, consider these strategies:

 * **Simplify Password Resets**:
   * Provide clear user-friendly interfaces for resetting passwords.